AdrianBielecAriane/tvt/README.md

-# TVT – Transaction Volume Toolkit (Hedera CLI Utility)
+# TVT – Transaction Validator Tool (Hedera CLI Utility)

 **TVT** is an interactive command-line application for performing and analyzing transactions on the **Hedera Hashgraph** network.
 It's designed to be easy for both business users and developers.